Sunday, May 31, 2020

 Life on the beach.
 That is what people miss on a hot summer day.
 This is supposed to be a fun-filled dry season for families, groups of friends, coworkers, or solo travelers.
 But this season has fallen into isolation.

-The last year's summertime was one of the best vacations ever.
-I never thought that it would be the last summer to get sunburned.
-The last time to enjoy the summer breeze and the serenity.
-The last time to leave footprints in the sand.
+Last year's summer vacation was one of the best vacations ever.
+I never thought it would be the previous summer to get sunburned, the last time to enjoy the summer breeze and the serenity, the last time to leave footprints in the sand.

 The new normal is tough love.
-When families at home couldn't even give a hug and kiss.
-When old friends or acquaintances couldn't even recognize each other due to facial protective covering.
-When partners couldn't hold their hands.
-And when young kids and our elderly are best protected by staying at home.
-All these for the sake of love -- love on the new normal.
+When families at home cannot even give a hug and kiss, when old friends or acquaintances cannot recognize each other due to facial protective covering, when partners cannot hold their hands, and when young kids and our elderly are best protected by staying at home, all these are for the sake of love—love on the new normal.

 But I still believe in a profound human connection.
 We may still be able to give a smile to someone we know or anyone we meet along the road.
-A new definition of a smile -- a smile of gratitude on the new normal.
+A new definition of a smile—a smile of gratitude on the new normal—is in order.

-We will now be more health conscious and eat the right kind of food, get some physical exercise, get some nourishment from the sunlight, plant and harvest our own food, get adequate sleep, prayers, meditations...
+We will now be more health conscious, eat the right kind of food, get some physical exercise, get some nourishment from the sunlight, plant and harvest our own food, get adequate sleep, pray, meditate...

-Activities that nourish our body, mind, and soul would be most important.
-We stay away from worries, fears, and anxiety.
-Though at times it's normal to feel that way, we can still escape, regain our best selves, and live our most extraordinary lives.
+Activities that nourish our body, mind, and soul are most important.
+We can engage in activities like yoga for physical health, meditation for mental peace, and prayer for spiritual well-being.
+We should strive to avoid worries, fears, and anxiety.
+Though it's normal to feel that way sometimes, we can still escape, regain our best selves, and live our most extraordinary lives.

 At this time, we must have overcome our Fear zone and moved to the Learning zone.
-And now, as we start living on the new normal, we are entering the Growth zone, where we have learned self-mastery and become a higher version of ourselves.
+As we start living in the new normal, we are entering the Growth zone, where we must learn self-mastery and become a higher version of ourselves.
+This new normal is not a hindrance but a platform for personal growth and development.
+Let's embrace this potential for growth with hope and optimism.

 A lot has changed in a matter of weeks in isolation.
 We may now still be dreaming about that planned summer vacation.
 You may now be ready to explore what awaits you in the new normal.